syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/colorPickerValue" %}

+### Groupbutton

+You can render the built-in group button Ribbon item by setting the [type]() property to `GroupButton`.
+You can also customize the group button through [RibbonGroupButtonSettingsModel](), which provides options such as `selection` and `items`.

+#### Groupbutton items
+You can render the group button items by using [items] property.
+You can also customize the group button items through [RibbonGroupButtonItemModel], which provides options such as `content`, `iconCss`, `selected` and more.

+#### Single selection
+When set [selection] property to `Single`," the ribbon group button permits users to choose only one option at a time.
+Clicking on a different option will deselect the previously selected one.

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/ribbon/singleSelection/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/singleSelection/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/singleSelection" %}

+#### Multiple selection
+When set [selection] property to `Multiple`," the ribbon group button allows users to select more than one option simultaneously.
+Users can select multiple items by clicking on them individually and these selections remain active until explicitly deselected.

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/ribbon/multipleSelection/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/multipleSelection/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/multipleSelection" %}

 ## Custom items

 You can customize the ribbon items with non-built-in items or HTML content by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `Template`.
 This provides an option to customize the ribbon items with greater flexibility.